Love Should Never Hurt

 WHAT ABOUT THE CHILDREN?

-One in every five women who seeks medical care in emergency rooms is there as a result of injuries inflicted in a domestic violence dispute
+One in every five women who seek medical care in emergency rooms is there as a result of injuries inflicted in a domestic violence dispute

 U.S. businesses spend an estimated $5 billion dollars a year on medical expenses related to domestic violence and another $100 million per year for lost wages, time away from work, and employee turnover directly related to family violence.

 More than 1 million women a year seek medical assistance for potentially lethal injuries caused by battering.

 Approximately 2,000 to 4,000 women in the United States are killed each year by abusive partners or ex-partners.

 When you feel ready to leave your home, it will be helpful to have put aside some things that you will need.
 It may be safer to keep those items at a neighbor’s or a friend’s house: